11 Fast-Growing Shade Trees for Your Yard

 Photo Credit: Pixabay

-The dazzling part of this tree?
+The dazzling part of this native tree?
 The paper birch’s peeling, white bark.
 Revealing another layer that’s orange-brown, the paper birch tree is a known water-lover that thrives best in cooler climates.
 Its thin canopy provides shade, and its dark green leaves turn bright yellow in autumn.
-Native Americans used the tree for many purposes, including canoes.
+Native Americans used this tree for many purposes, including canoes.

 USDA Hardiness Zone: 2 to 7